ommmid/drake/note/note.md

     and bunch of constraints which includes system dynamics not good when we need contact or collision (things from GraphScene)

+    - shooting: its like direct transcription but we remove the state from decision variables, we can have single shooting or multiple shooting

     - direct collocation. like direct transcription but uses cubic spline to reprent the path, so we can define less control points resuling in less variables.
     `underactuated/book/trajopt/double_integrator.ipynb`